saurabhdiwan34/MyProjects/911 Emergency Calls/Description.md

 Dataset Used : The dataset for analysis has been obtained from Kaggle.
 The dataset contains Emergency 911 calls in Montgomery County located in the Commonwealth of Pennsylvania.
 The attributes chosen include: type of emergency, time stamp, township where the emergency has occurred.

-For this capstone project we will be analyzing and visualizing some 911 call data from Kaggle.
+For this project I analyzed and visualized some 911 call data from Kaggle using python - pandas, numpy, matplotlib and seaborn.
 The data contains the following fields:

 lat : String variable, Latitude
 lng: String variable, Longitude